initia-labs/initia-tutorials/Readme.md

 # Initia Tutorials

 This is a collection of tutorials for Initia.
-Each tutorial is a separate project that can be run independently.

-You can check step-by-step tutorial in [official docs](https://initia.gitbook.io/initia/tutorials/your-first-transaction).
+You can check step-by-step tutorial in [official docs](https://initia.gitbook.io/initia/initia-developer-tutorials/1.-create-account).